developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 Enable or disable the HIBCC decoding of UDI.
-It supports on Android with EMDK version 6.6 and above.
+Supported on Android devices with EMDK version 6.6 and above.
 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.enableHIBCC</code>